Age of Enlightenment: Scotland

 In the Scottish Enlightenment, the principles of sociability, equality, and utility were disseminated in schools and universities, many of which used sophisticated teaching methods which blended philosophy with daily life.
-Scotland's major cities created an intellectual infrastructure of mutually supporting institutions such as schools, universities, reading societies, libraries, periodicals, museums, and masonic lodges.
+Scotland's major cities created an intellectual infrastructure of mutually supporting institutions such as schools, universities, reading societies, libraries, periodicals, museums, and Masonic lodges.
 The Scottish network was "predominantly liberal Calvinist, Newtonian, and 'design' oriented in character which played a major role in the further development of the transatlantic Enlightenment."
 In France, Voltaire said "we look to Scotland for all our ideas of civilization."
 The focus of the Scottish Enlightenment ranged from intellectual and economic matters to the specifically scientific as in the work of William Cullen, physician and chemist; James Anderson, agronomist; Joseph Black, physicist and chemist; and James Hutton, the first modern geologist.

 Anglo-American colonies

 John Trumbull's Declaration of Independence imagines the drafting committee presenting its work to the Congress.

 Several Americans, especially Benjamin Franklin and Thomas Jefferson, played a major role in bringing Enlightenment ideas to the New World and in influencing British and French thinkers.
 Franklin was influential for his political activism and for his advances in physics.
-The cultural exchange during the Age of Enlightenment ran in both directions across the Atlantic.
+Franklin also broadly encouraged the individual's rights and responsibilities to serve as an educated and informed citizen.
+He published yearly the widely popular, Poor Richard's Almanack, filled with witty quotes encouraging disciplined self-learning, such as "Early to bed, early to rise, makes a man healthy, wealthy and wise."
+The cultural exchange during the Enlightenment ran in both directions across the Atlantic.
 Thinkers such as Paine, Locke, and Rousseau all take Native American cultural practices as examples of natural freedom.
 The Americans closely followed English and Scottish political ideas, as well as some French thinkers such as Montesquieu.
 As deists, they were influenced by ideas of John Toland and Matthew Tindal.
 There was a great emphasis upon liberty, republicanism, and religious tolerance.
 There was no respect for monarchy or inherited political power.
 Deists reconciled science and religion by rejecting prophecies, miracles, and biblical theology.
 Leading deists included Thomas Paine in The Age of Reason and Thomas Jefferson in his short Jefferson Bible, from which he removed all supernatural aspects.

+The Jewish diaspora

+The Jewish Enlightenment, or Haskalah (Hebrew: הַשְׂכָּלָה, "education") was an intellectual movement among the Jews of Central and Eastern Europe, with a certain influence on those in Western Europe and the Muslim world.
+It arose as a defined ideological worldview during the 1770s, and its last stage ended around 1881, with the rise of Jewish nationalism.

+The movement advocated against Jewish reclusiveness, encouraged the adoption of prevalent attire over traditional dress, while also working to diminish the authority of traditional community institutions such as rabbinic courts and boards of elders.